DroWez/LaserCat/README.md

 <h1 align="center"><img src="https://github.com/DroWez/LaserCat/blob/main/img_readme/3v.jpg?raw=true" width="60%"></h1>

 ## Program Changes
+- **Version 1.2**: The design has been changed, and a feature has been added to activate the laser by pressing the left button.
 - **Version 1.1**: Design updated and program adapted for new firmware versions.
 - **Version 1.0**: Initial release.